ckCrimson/Field_Dynamic_System/README.md

 This repository contains a Python implementation of the **Field Dynamic Systems (FDS)** framework.

-This README presents the **theoretical foundation only**, independent of implementation details, so the conceptual structure stands clearly on its own.
+This README presents the **theoretical foundation only**, independent of implementation details.

 ---